swiftlang/swift/docs/CppInteroperability/CppInteroperabilityContributorGuide.md

 }
 ```

-Elsewhere, this method can be called on the `LangOptoins` themselves:
+Elsewhere, this method can be called on the `LangOptions` themselves:

 ```
 if (SwiftContext.LangOpts.isCxxInteropCompatVersionAtLeast(version::getUpcomingCxxInteropCompatVersion())) {